Continual Learning in 3D Point Clouds: Employing Spectral Techniques for Exemplar Selection: Proposed Method

 Notice that, like most distance measures on point clouds, the above is only meaningful if the two shapes are aligned together.
 Various techniques exist for this, such as Iterative Closest Point (ICP) \cite{besl1992_ICP} and Fast Point Feature Histograms (FPFH) \cite{rusu_2009_fast}.
 For some datasets such as ModelNet40 \cite{wu20153d} the samples for each class are already aligned.
 For datasets lacking alignment, we employ FilterReg \cite{gao2019filterreg}, a probabilistic registration method known for its robustness, precision, and efficiency.
 Notice that the alignment is solely conducted for exemplar selection.
 Once selected, the unaligned versions of the exemplars are added to the memory.
 The models are \emph{trained and tested} on the unaligned point clouds.

 It remains to form an affinity matrix from the distance matrix.
 Typically a radial basis kernel is used for this purpose.
 Here, we found that using the $k$-nearest neighbors connectivity matrix for affinity improves the results.
 This means that, for each sample, the affinity is set equal to 1 for its $k$ nearest neighbors and to 0 otherwise.
 We use $k=10$ in our experiments.
-The final affinity matrix is symmetrized as $\mA \leftarrow (\mA + \mA^T)/2$. final point is that calculating the affinity are not in the training process so they dont affect the traingin
+The final affinity matrix is symmetrized as $\mA \leftarrow (\mA + \mA^T)/2$.